 STI SIP Procedures

-Both draft-ietf-stir-4474bis and draft-ietf-stir-passport define a base set of procedures for how STI fits into the SIP call flow.
-Draft-ietf-stir-rfc4474bis defines an authentication service, corresponding to STI-AS in the SHAKEN reference architecture, as well as a verification service or STI-VS. This section will detail the procedures required for the STI-AS to create the required identity header.
+Both RFC 8224 and RFC 8225 define a base set of procedures for how STI fits into the SIP call flow.
+RFC 8224 defines an authentication service, corresponding to STI-AS in the SHAKEN reference architecture, as well as a verification service or STI-VS. This section will detail the procedures required for the STI-AS to create the required identity header.

 PASSporT Token Overview

-STI as defined in draft-ietf-stir-passport specifies the process of the PASSporT token.
+STI as defined in RFC 8225 specifies the process of the PASSporT token.

 PASSporT tokens have the following form: